MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-how-ship-items.md

 ---
-title: How to Ship Items | Microsoft Docs
+title: Ship Items
-description: Depending on your warehouse configuration, you can either record shipment on the related outbound business document, such as a sales order,  directly, or you can use warehouse shipment documents that respect a workflow and integrate to various warehouse activities.
+description: This topic describes how to ship items from your warehouse depending on your warehouse configuration for shipment processing.
 author: SorenGP
-ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: ''
+ms.search.form: 7335, 7337, 7339, 7340, 7341, 7362
-ms.date: 10/01/2020
+ms.date: 06/24/2021
 ms.author: edupont
-ms.openlocfilehash: 0ff9dd0851b220b9e3e4888e43ffa070397b8943
+ms.openlocfilehash: 4cf357c8fac13c4f6ed714ee108020adc53686cc
-ms.sourcegitcommit: ddbb5cede750df1baba4b3eab8fbed6744b5b9d6
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 10/01/2020
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "3911928"
+ms.locfileid: "8144418"
 ---
 # <a name="ship-items"></a>Ship Items

 When you ship items from a warehouse that is not set up for warehouse shipment processing, you simply record the shipment on the related business document, such as a sales order, service order, purchase return order, or outbound transfer order.

-When you ship items from a warehouse that is set up warehouse shipment processing, you can ship items only on the basis of source documents that other company units have released to the warehouse for action.
+When you ship items from a warehouse that is set up for warehouse shipment processing, you can only ship items on the basis of source documents that other company units have released to the warehouse for action.

 > [!NOTE]
 > If your warehouse uses cross-docking and bins, for each line, you can view the quantity of items that have been placed in the cross-dock bins.
 The application calculates these quantities automatically whenever the fields on the shipment are updated.
 If they are the items that apply to the shipment you are preparing, you can create a pick for all the lines and then complete the shipment.
 For more information, see [Cross-Dock Items](warehouse-how-to-cross-dock-items.md).